apache/incubator-heron/website2/docs/getting-started-local-single-node.md

 * [Ubuntu >= 14.04](#using-installation-scripts)
 * [CentOS](#using-installation-scripts)

 For other platforms, you need to build from source.
-Please refer to the [guide to compiling Heron] (../developers/compiling/compiling).
+Please refer to the [guide to compiling Heron](compiling-overview).

 ## Step 1 --- Download the Heron tools